RuthAndRoth/Ruth/README.md

 ## Licenses

-Ruth 2.0 and Roth 2.0 are AGPL licensed, other contents of this repository are also AGPL licensed unless otherwise indicated.
+Ruth2 and Roth2 are AGPL licensed, other contents of this repository are also AGPL licensed unless otherwise indicated.
 See Licenses.txt for specific details.